Beliavsky/Fortran-code-on-GitHub/README.md

 [dftbplus](https://github.com/dftbplus/dftbplus): DFTB+ general package for performing fast atomistic simulations

+[DyNaMol](https://github.com/spindynamics/DyNaMol): simulation package for the simulation of magnetic materials developed at the French Alternative Energies and Atomic Energy Commission.
+DyNaMol is designed to provide a community standard tool for ab initio simulations of magnetic materials with high performance and an easy-to-use interface.

 [EDIpack](https://github.com/QcmPlab/EDIpack): Lanczos-based solver for generic quantum impurity models exploiting distributed memory MPI parallelisation, from QcmPlab

 [EMPM_MPI](https://github.com/knappf/EMPM_MPI): codes for TDA, 2 and 3 -phonon diagonalization of nuclear Hamiltonian within Equation-of-motion Phonon Method, by knappf